birkin/parse_ocr_tracker/README.md

 Background...

-For the Hall-Hoag project, we have too many files to ingest to carefully spot-check and address the inevitable OCR issues that will be discovered.
+For the Hall-Hoag project, the expected 800,000+ items are far too many to carefully spot-check and address the inevitable OCR issues that will be discovered.

 The question: Down the road, when time and labor are available, how might we most efficiently identify the items that should be first checked for possible problems?